David Auburn

-David Auburn (born 30 November 1969) is an American playwright, screenwriter and theatre director.
+David Auburn (born November 30, 1969) is an American playwright, screenwriter, and theatre director.
 He is best known for his 2000 play Proof, which won the 2001 Tony Award for Best Play and Pulitzer Prize for Drama.
 He also wrote the screenplays for the 2005 film version of Proof, The Lake House (2006), The Girl in the Park (2007), and Georgetown (2019).

 Early life

 Auburn was born in Chicago, Illinois, to parents Mark and Sandy Auburn.
-He was raised in Ohio until 1982 when his family moved to Arkansas.
-After graduating from high school in 1987, he attended the University of Chicago, where he was a member of Off-Off Campus, and received a Bachelor of Arts degree in English literature in 1991.
+He was raised in Ohio until 1982, when his family moved to Arkansas.
+After graduating from high school in 1987, he attended the University of Chicago, where he was a member of Off-Off Campus, and received a bachelor of arts degree in English literature in 1991.
 Following a one-year fellowship with Amblin Entertainment, he moved to New York City in 1992.
-Auburn spent two years in the Juilliard School's playwriting program, studying under the noted dramatists Marsha Norman and Christopher Durang.
+Auburn spent two years in the Juilliard School's playwriting program, studying under noted dramatists Marsha Norman and Christopher Durang.